-C-1305-10: Temporary Learning Experience
+C-1305-15: Temporary Learning Experience

 Temporary learning experiences include Pre-ETS funded activities such as camps, seminars, workshops, and conferences.
 For temporary learning experiences, submit information about the activity to VR.Pre-ETS@twc.texas.gov.
+A contract will be required with the provider if the costs related to an approved Temporary Learning Experience exceed $10,000.
+For more information, refer to VRSM D-209: Types of Purchases.

-C-1305-11: Camps
+C-1305-16: Camps

 Camps can increase a student's self-confidence by providing opportunities for the student to participate in challenging activities.
 Camps generally focus on career exploration activities or increasing the student's vocational and work readiness skills to prepare the student for other VR services in the future.
 Each camp must have clear vocational goals with associated objectives to demonstrate how the activity will meet the goals.
 A camp must not be a solely or predominantly social or recreational event.